 The cost of an installation is determined by your local Buckman office.
-Monthly software subscription fees are required.
+Both direct purchase and lease options are available.

 Historical data compiled by BLRBAC show one explosion for every 100 recovery boiler operating years, although the trend is declining.
-Based on these data, the statistical payout of our system is less than 3 months.
-This figure does not include the potential cost of lost production, unnecessary ESPs and other value streams.
+Based on these data, the statistical payout of our system is approximately 2-3 months.
+This figure does not include the potential cost of lost production.